odeum/odeum-app/README.md

 ### Logo
 Default logo is odeumcode_logo.svg which is loaded default by Header component unless it is overwritten by the Header prop "logo={'pathtologo.svg'}"

-- JSON config file(s) - footer etc. or style objects.

-### Workspace components can be functional components (render props) or class components.
+### Workspace components uses composition to build your app.

 ## Routing
 Routing will be encapsulated and processed by the routable components through a route prop.
 The routable components are: